Toyota Corolla (E110): Philippines

-In the Philippines, nicknamed "Love Life" and later as "Baby Altis", the E110 Corolla was originally available in three grades: XL, XE and GLi, all launched in December 1997.
-The 1.3L 2E and 1.6L 4A-FE engines as well as the 5-speed manual and 4-speed automatic transmissions are carried over from the previous generation.
+In the Philippines, the E110 Corolla, nicknamed "Love Life" or "Baby Altis", was launched in December 1997, and was originally available in three grades: XL, XE, and GLi.
+The 1.3L 2E and 1.6L 4A-FE engines, as well as the 5-speed manual and 4-speed automatic transmissions are carried over from the previous generation.

-At introduction, the GLi is the top-of-the-line model, featuring a 1.6 L 4A-FE engine and trim-exclusive Red Mica body paint.
+At introduction, the GLi was the top-of-the-line model, featuring a 1.6 L 4A-FE engine and trim-exclusive Red Mica body paint.
 This specification had power windows and locks, an optional spoiler, a digital clock with an Alpine 4-channel head unit, standard ABS, and TVSS (Toyota Vehicle Security System) keyless locks, and was available with either a 5-speed manual or 4-speed automatic transmission.
 A special variant named TOM'S Toyota Corolla Turbo that was based on the GLi trim was offered in 1999 through dealers where it sold body kits and a complete turbo kit for its 1.6 L 4A-FE engine developed by TOM'S.

-The 1.3 XE is a step up from the standard XL grade, adding a dual SRS airbag, 14-inch alloy wheels, and a Fujitsu Ten 4-channel audio unit, as well as being available only with a 5-speed manual transmission.
+The 1.3 XE was a step up from the standard XL grade, adding dual SRS airbags, 14-inch alloy wheels, and a Fujitsu Ten 4-channel audio unit.
+This variant was only available with a 5-speed manual transmission.

 The 1.3 XL was the Corolla's cheapest model at launch, equipped with basic features like a two-spoke polypropylene steering wheel, wind-up windows, 13" steel wheels, Fujitsu Ten 2-channel stereo, and 5-speed manual transmission.
 It was sold as rental cars and taxis alongside the E120 Corolla Altis until May 2004, when it was replaced by the newly launched Toyota Vios J variant.

 In 1999, a new 1.3 LE trim was introduced, with comparable features to the XL and XE grades but with a 5-speed manual transmission and 14-inch alloy wheels; it was phased out in early 2003 and replaced by the Vios E and G trims.

 The XE and GLi versions were redesigned in early 2000.
 The name 'Corolla Altis' was first applied to a new 1.8 SE-G trim with identical features to the GLi, including a new 1.8 L 7A-FE engine, modified front and rear body panels, a remodeled grill, and a 4-speed automatic transmission.
 All were available until mid-2001, with the exception of the XL and LE trims.

 Toyota Motor Philippines also made an interactive CD brochure featuring the GLi, XE and XL models.